Marion Torrent

-Marion Torrent (born 17 April 1992) is a French professional footballer who plays for Division 1 Féminine club Montpellier and the France national team.
-She can play either as a defender or a defensive midfielder.
+Marion Torrent (born 17 April 1992) is a French professional footballer who plays as a right-back or defensive midfielder for Première Ligue club Montpellier.

 Club career

 Torrent joined Montpellier HSC, after arriving from Marseille, at the age of 13.
 Footballing runs in her family as her older brother had previously been selected to the academy for Ligue 1 club AJ Auxerre.
 She quickly adapted to the change of scenery earning her first honor with the Montpellier under-16 team winning the Coupe Fédérale 16 ans following a 6–0 thrashing of Juvisy.
 On 1 May 2008, she made her competitive debut with the senior team playing the full 90 minutes in the club's 2–1 defeat to Hénin-Beaumont.
 She finished the season with four appearances.
 For the 2008–09 season, Torrent's playing time increased to eight games, which included five starts.
 She also appeared in two cup matches, which included playing the entire final against Le Mans, helping Montpellier win the 2008–09 edition of the Challenge de France.

 Torrent was given the first team number 4 shirt for the 2009–10 season and was given a starting position in the squad by manager Sarah M'Barek.
 She has starred for the club in the newly created UEFA Women's Champions League appearing in four matches helping the club reach the main round.